Best Car Insurance After Separation

 Which parent insures a teen driver after a marital separation?

-Both parents will need to contribute to their childrens' car insurance costs.
+Both parents will need to contribute to their child's car insurance costs.
 If your child will be using both parents' vehicles regularly, they’ll need to be listed as a covered driver on both policies at your new addresses.
-Car insurance companies need to be aware of each driver on the policy in order to provide accurate pricing.
-A teen driver presents substantial risk, as they’re statistically more likely to get into an accident and file a claim.
+Car insurance companies need to be aware of each driver on the policy to provide accurate pricing.
+A teen driver presents a substantial risk, as they’re statistically more likely to be involved in an accident and file a claim.

-If you’re worried about finding affordable car insurance with a teen driver, we’ve taken care of some of the legwork: the cheapest car insurance companies for a teen driver and a single parent are USAA and Nationwide.
+Suppose you’re worried about finding affordable car insurance with a teen driver.
+In that case, we’ve taken care of some of the legwork: the cheapest car insurance companies for a teen driver and a single parent are USAA and Nationwide.

 The Zebra’s auto insurance data methodology